-- 6.4.1 A forecast for take-off shall be prepared by the aerodrome meteorological office designated by the MMS. - 6.4.2 A forecast for take-off should refer to a specified period of time and should contain information on expected conditions over the runway complex in regard to surface wind direction and speed and any variations thereof, temperature, pressure (QNH), and any other elements as agreed locally. - 6.4.3 A forecast for take-off should be supplied to operators and flight crew members on request within the 3 hours before the expected time of departure. - 6.4.4 Meteorological offices preparing forecasts for take-off should keep the forecasts under continuous review and, when necessary, should issue amendments promptly. - 6.5 Area forecasts for low-level flights: - 6.5.1 When the density of traffic operating below flight level 100 warrants the routine issue and dissemination of area forecasts for such operations, the frequency of issue, the form and the fixed time or period of validity of those forecasts and the criteria for amendments thereto shall be determined by the MMS in consultation with the users.
+- 6.4.1 A forecast for take-off shall be prepared by Maldives Meteorological Services. - 6.4.2 A forecast for take-off should refer to a specified period of time and should contain information on expected conditions over the runway complex in regard to surface wind direction and speed and any variations thereof, temperature, pressure (QNH), and any other elements as agreed locally. - 6.4.3 A forecast for take-off should be supplied to operators and flight crew members on request within the 3 hours before the expected time of departure. - 6.4.4 Meteorological office should keep the forecasts under continuous review and, when necessary, should issue amendments promptly.

+6.5 Area forecasts for low-level flights

+6.5.1 When the density of traffic operating below flight level 100 warrants the routine issue and dissemination of area forecasts for such operations, the frequency of issue, the form and the fixed time or period of validity of those forecasts and the criteria for amendments thereto shall be determined by the meteorological authority in consultation with the users.